scrambldchannel/https-scrambldchannel.github.io-/content/Cricket data sources.md

 Self identifies as "all open-source cricket libraries at one place" and certainly does contain forked repos of a lot of the projects I've looked at already.

 <https://github.com/criclabs>

+## Conclusions

+For those wanting to do analysis beyond that possible with tools like statsguru, scraping from cricinfo or cricbuzz is probably the way forward.
+Alternatively you can download a subset of match data from cricsheet.
+You may find some detail is missing though.

+For app builders, there isn't really an api that you can use for free if your app scales beyond a trivial PoC (at least that I could find).
+The higher end offerings like sportsradar are great but not exactly cheap.
+Cricapi is a cheaper propsition and might offer enough for fantasy games but won't give you ball by ball type data.